North America

 Birding North America

 The size of the continent means that many species that summer in the North winter in the south.
 Even within the US alone some birds breed in the north and over winter in the southernmost states, although the majority of summer visitors overwinter in the neo-tropics.
+Those birders who are affluent enough to do the same are often referred to as ‘snowbirds’.

-North America probably has more websites than the whole of the rest of the world – it was first into the internet and many clubs etc. at a very local level have had websites for years.
+North America probably has more websites than the whole of the rest of the world – it was first into the internet and many clubs etc. at a very local level have had websites for decades.
 Some have the web addresses and formats they started out with, most others have moved on and upgraded following technology changes.
 We try to keep everything updated and are constantly adding new material.
 Please let us know if you come across a dead or changed link… and we are always very happy to receive suggested updates for any of the introductions, top sites or links.

 This page is sponsored by Rockjumper Worldwide Birding Adventures